 The Difference Between Criminal and Civil Cases in Drunk Driving Accidents

 However, just because a drunk driver must face criminal charges and related expenses does not mean that the victims of negligence cannot also pursue compensation through a civil suit.
-For this, Georgia residents can contact an Alpharetta drunk driving accident lawyer to help file a personal injury claim.

 For a free legal consultation with a drunk driving accidents lawyer serving Alpharetta, call (404) 888-8888